 Control fish (non-immunised fish) will not be used in this licence as the immune status of each individual animal will be determined in the pre-immunisation blood sample.
 However, fish stocking densities and population size are necessary considerations to ensure the expression of normal feeding and social (e.g. schooling) behaviour and to minimise aggressive behaviour.
 The minimun number of fish per tank will depend on the fish species, animal size, and the species needs following advice from fish husbandry experts.
 Experimental facilities offer a range of flexible tank sizes to minimise animal numbers while enabling basic social behaviours.
-Taking into account individual variation in response, a maximum of 400 fish over 5 years is expected to maintain stock density and produce the volume of antiserum required.
+Taking into account individual variation in response, a maximun of 400 fish over 5 years is expected to maintain stock density and produce the volume of antiserum required.
 Depending on the titre of the antisera, a single batch of antiserum appropriately stored will last for many years and may be shared with other laboratories in the same research field.
 Heterologous antisera against a small number of fish pathogens and anti-species immunoglobulins are commercially available.
 Where these have been demonstrated to be suitable for our purposes, these will be purchased.

-What measures, apart from good experimental design, will you use to optimise the number of animals you plan to use in your project?
+What other measures apart from good experimental design will you use to minimise numbers?